-This ability is acquired by many years of studying a language, the pronunciation and different communication techniques; in order to assure the success of your event it is important that the translation professional be highly qualified.
+This ability is acquired through many years of studying a language, the pronunciation and different communication techniques; in order to assure the success of your event it is important that the translation professional be highly qualified.

 How Simultaneous Translation Works